Input port reading allows you to read file names or data from an optional input port. This feature is available in most of Readers.

-Each data record field from input port represents one particular data source.
+Each data record field from an input port represents one particular data source.

-Each data record field from input port represents a URL to be loaded in and parsed.
+Each data record field from an input port represents a URL to be loaded in and parsed.

-All data fields from input port are concatenated and processed as one input file.
+All data fields from an input port are concatenated and processed as

-When graph runs, data is read from the original data source (according to the metadata of the edge connected to the optional input port of the Readers) and received by the Reader through its optional input port.
+When graph runs, data is read from original data source (according to metadata of an edge connected to an optional input port of Readers) and received by a Reader through its optional input port.
 Each record is read independently of the other records.
 The specified field of each one is processed by the Reader according to the output metadata.